 Bilingualism in America

 The US has no official language.
 However, English is the most commonly used language in North America, where bilingualism is also prevalent.

 The country’s other main languages were brought in by immigrants centuries ago.
 Native and indigenous tongues are still spoken in some states, while others like Louisiana and New Mexico are de facto bilingual.
 For example, many speak French and Spanish in these states apart from other languages used.

 What the American market speaks

-The US population, having a rich cultural diversity, composes of people from all colors and ethnicity.
-So, it s no surprise that Indo-European and Asia-Pacific languages are widely spoken across the country.
+The US population boasts a rich cultural diversity, with people of all colors and ethnicities.
+So, it’s no surprise that Indo-European and Asia-Pacific languages are widely spoken across the country, as well.

 What other business language should you use?